Colon Cleanse

 Colon Cleansing Supplements

-Colon cleansing supplements come in many varieties.
+Colon cleanse supplements come in many varieties.
 They consist of a combination of herbs, supplements and fibers to help remove the buildup in the intestinal tract.

 Some herbs are meant to help the digestive tract heal due to the combination of nutrients contained in the herbs.
 Some herbs may help kill of pathogens while other herbs help waste move out quicker.

-Oxygen Colon Cleanse Supplements are extremely popular these days.
-This is because the effect is very dramatic; which should be no surprise because many people who take this are attempting to cleanse their bodies for the first time.
-The dramatic results are often due to normal buildup being released quickly from the laxative (oxygenated magnesium oxide).
+Oxygen Colon Cleanse Supplements are extremely popular these days, mainly because the effect is very dramatic.
+The dramatic results are often due to "normal" buildup, usually of 2-4 days worth of meals, being released quickly due to the laxative effect of the oxygenated magnesium oxide.

-While this supplement may be good for short term use, use caution.
-Both magnesium oxide and Germanium-132 are both compounds that can be problematic for those with kidney issues.
+While this supplement may be good for short term use, use these types of colon cleanse supplements with caution.
+Magnesium oxide and Germanium-132, compounds often used in these types of supplements, can be problematic for those with kidney issues.
 Also magnesium oxide in any form may dehydrate the body and there is a possibility your body may come to rely on it.

-Intestinal Cleanse Powders are more common and work by helping the body soften and remove built up waste.
+Intestinal cleansing powders are more common and work by helping the body soften and remove built up waste.
 What makes them different from plain fiber supllements is the addition of herbs that help kill pathogens or bacteria as well as add extra nutritional support for the organs that all take part in cleansing and detoxification.